LeeFarnell/ReadMe_Generator/NewReadMe.md

   - [Tests](#tests)
   - [Questions](#questions)

+  ## Description

+  My Project is one of a kind

   ## Installation

-  true
+  '''
+  undefined
+  '''

   ## Usage

-  Be Stupid
+  Press the button

   ## Licence

-  MIT
+  This content is licensed under the MIT Licence.

   ## Contributing

-  Be stupid!
+  Open a pull request

   ## Tests